elvah-hub/charge-sdk-ios/README.md

   .variant(.compact)
 ```

-## Custom UI Components

-The SDK exposes a set of functions that allow you to build your own custom UI elements that interact with the SDK's underlying data structures and APIs.

-## Charge Session Observation
+### Charge Session Observation

 Users should be able to reopen an active charge session that was minimized, whether manually or due to app termination.
 The `ChargeBanner` view takes care of that out of the box.
 Whenever there is an active charge session, the banner will show a button to re-open the charge session.

 However, it is usually a good idea to also offer a prominently placed button or banner in your app that the user can tap
 to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.

-You can do this by adding the `.chargeSessionPresentation(isPresented:)` view modifier anywhere in your app.
+You can do this by adding the `.chargePresentation(isPresented:)` view modifier anywhere in your app.
 While you can trigger that presentation at any time, it makes sense to do so only when there is an active charge session.

 To detect this, you can observe charge session updates using the `ChargeSession.updates()` method.
 This method returns an `AsyncStream` that yields whenever there are changes to the charge session status.